rajeshvkothari/oom/README.md

 - **Steps to verify:**

-  Through below steps help us to verfiy Firewall,Sdwan,Oran(nonrtric,ric,qp,qp-driver,ts) model is deploy or not.
+  Below steps help us to verfiy Firewall,Sdwan,Oran(nonrtric,ric,qp,qp-driver,ts) model is deploy or not.

   - Verify Sdwan Model: